NREL-Sienna/PowerSystemsInvestmentsPortfolios.jl/README.md

 ## License

-SIIP-PACKAGE is released under a BSD [license](https://github.com/NREL/SIIP-PACKAGE/blob/main/LICENSE).
+PowerSystemsInvestmentsPortfolios is released under a BSD [license](https://github.com/NREL/PowerSystemsInvestmentsPortfolios/blob/main/LICENSE).
 Sienna PACKAGE has been developed as part of A PROJECT at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))